 An FCC complaint goes a long ways with the management in these companies because of the paperwork and accountability it causes.
 Considering an FTC complaint as well.

-Review about: Suddenlink Internet Plan.
+Product or Service Mentioned: Suddenlink Internet Plan.

 Reason of review: Poor customer service.